Hvaheterdu/Games/Hangman/README.md

 $ python main.py -h
 ```

-in the terminal window if you are on a Linux or Windows machine and the game will start.
+in the terminal/Powershell window if you are on a Linux or Windows machine and the game will start.